 This means that you don’t have to perform as highly on the GRE as you have to perform on the GMAT to be competitive for these programs.
 Nine percentile points is an enormous advantage!

-The benefits are twofold: not only do you need to outperform fewer other people on the GRE (relative to the GMAT) to remain competitive for these programs, but these people that you do not need to outperform are also the most challenging competitors in the highest percentiles.
+The benefits are twofold: not only do you need to outperform fewer other people on the GRE (relative to the GMAT) to remain competitive for these programs (because the GRE average scores are lower), but these people that you do not need to outperform are also the most challenging competitors in the highest percentiles.

 Remember: percentiles represent the portion of your competition that you outperform.
 More and more effort is necessary for smaller and smaller gains as you approach the ceiling of any test (or group of people, for that matter).
 Moving from the 80th to the 85th percentile is much easier than moving from the 90th to the 95th percentile – think of it this way: going from worst to best swimmer in your high school is still way easier overall than going from worst to best swimmer among Olympic athletes.